asolove/asolove.github.io/sketchpad/references.md

 - Konstan, ["Drawing on Sketchpad: Reflections on Computer Science and HCI"](https://direct.mit.edu/books/edited-volume/3814/chapter-abstract/125135/Drawing-on-SketchPad-Reflections-on-Computer?redirectedFrom=fulltext)
   - Appears in ["HCI Remixed"](https://search.libraries.emory.edu/catalog/990007904240302486)
+  - This is a retrospective on Sketchpad's impact on the field of HCI and the author's own career.
+It briefly describes the ways in which Sketchpad anticipated later systems and passes on a story of a graduate student being puzzled by the paper, wondering "isn't this how computers just are?".
+The paper's main argument is "HCI belongs as part of computer science because the needs of innovative interfaces drive forward the science of computing."
 - Risenfeld, ["Static Image Generation"](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/0059/0000/Static-Image-Generation/10.1117/12.954347.short), (1975) early paper describing impact of Sketchpad
 - van Dam, ["The Shape of Things to Come"](https://dl.acm.org/doi/10.1145/279389.279446) (1998): brief mention of early Sketchpad impact
 - ["The Sketchpad Window"](https://vtechworks.lib.vt.edu/server/api/core/bitstreams/ced55f4b-e70e-44e5-bdb4-2485ba01401e/content): a Ph.D. dissertation seemingly mostly about the impact of Sketchpad on architectural drafting